entozhevlad/entozhevlad/README.md

 ### Hi there 👋 My name is Vladislav and there is my GitHub profile!
-🌱 I’m Зrd year "Software Engineering" student of Tomsk Polytechnic University.
+🌱 I’m 4th year "Software Engineering" student of Tomsk Polytechnic University.
 ### Python Developer
 <!--
 **aliquis22/aliquis22** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.